bosetridib/Covid_Analysis_and_Forecasting/README.md

 y <- 10000000*dnorm(x,50,20)

+default_par <- par()
+par(mfrow=c(1,2))

-plot(y, type = "l", ylim = c(min(u),max(y1)))
+plot(y, type = "l", ylim = c(min(u),max(y)))
-# lines(x,u)
-lines(y1+u)
+lines(y+u)
+lines(u)

+plot(y+u, type = "l")
+par(default_par)
+rm(default_par)
 ```
-The visual inspection of the above trend and variation in the above plot has what inspired the project in the beginning, but further effort was a result of learning more about data science and independent researches.
+The visual inspection of the above trend and variation in the above plot has what inspired the project in the beginning, but further effort was a result of learning more about data science, econometrics and through independent researches.

+### Main Project

+The main project is on the file covmain.R, on which the subsequent estimations in time-series models will be based.
+In the main project, the flipped and shifted versions of the PDFs is used, which was not incorporated in the old one.
+In the estimation, apart from the shifting parameters and the flipped form of the PDFs, the method for projection of the cases is also different.
+For projection, parameters of the first wave are used in estimation, as they seem to be having similar qualities.

 ### Old Project

-The files covOld and covOldL represents the old project, which was done in June, 2020 during the beginning of the first wave.
+The files covOld.R and covOldL.R represents the old project, which was done in June, 2020 during the beginning of the first wave.
+The plot suggests that the data indeed have a trend with normal or log-normal PDF (probability density function).
+Both of the estimation methods in the two files are taken and modified in the main project.
+The graph below would show what were the previous results.

+## Future

+The estimated parameters and the dataframes in the main files would be taken to build time-series models.
+It can be suspected that the models are of the form ARIMA and suffers from volatility.